Cedar7766/Sync-it_firmware_updater/docs/webserial-firmware-update-technical-summary.md

 ## Practical Sequence (Condensed)
 1. Select firmware (manifest entry or local HEX).
+2. Analyze HEX and detect whether it overlaps the bootloader region.
+3. If bootloader overlap is detected, warn the user and require explicit confirmation.
-2. Request serial port from browser.
+4. Request serial port from browser.
-3. 1200-baud reset pulse (open -> wait -> close).
+5. 1200-baud reset pulse (open -> wait -> close).
-4. Reopen at 57600 baud.
+6. Reopen at 57600 baud.
-5. STK500 sync.
+7. STK500 sync.
-6. Enter programming mode.
+8. Enter programming mode.
-7. Parse HEX -> build 128-byte pages.
+9. Parse HEX -> build 128-byte pages.
-8. For each page: load address -> program page -> update progress.
+10. For each page: load address -> program page -> update progress.
+11. If bootloader overwrite was allowed, read back bootloader-region pages and compare them with the HEX image.
-9. Leave programming mode.
+12. Leave programming mode.
-10. Close serial and report result.
+13. Close serial and report result, including whether a bootloader overwrite was only attempted or actually verified.